 Reactive and Repeating Maintenance Compliance

-Completed Work Orders grouped by Categories and Priority
+Group Completed Work Orders by Category and Priority

-The Completed Work Orders grouped by Categories and Priority give administrators additional insight into the type of work orders their maintenance team is dedicating their time.
-These modules also identify the percentage of work orders that do not have a category and/or priority assigned which helps admins identify areas where they can improve data integrity.
+You can group completed work orders by their categories and priority levels.
+This gives administrators additional insight into the types of work orders their maintenance team is dedicating their time.
+These modules also identify the percentage of work orders that do not have a category and/or priority assigned, which helps admins identify areas where they can improve data integrity.

-This module provides insight on estimated time for completing a work order compared to the actual time spent on work orders.
-Admins can use utilize this data to evaluate the accuracy of the estimates being entered and make adjustments to the expected turn-around time per tasks as needed.
+This module provides insight on the estimated time for completing a work order, compared to the actual time spent on work orders.
+Admins can use utilize this data to evaluate the accuracy of predictions, as well as make adjustments to the expected turn-around time for tasks as needed.